charlottebranwenlester/charlottebranwenlester.github.io/README.md

           I enjoy digging into how things work under the hood — whether that's troubleshooting a tricky network issue, setting up a homelab, or learning a new scripting language.
 I'm always building, breaking, and learning.
         </p>
         <p>
-          When I'm not at a keyboard, I'm probably reading about cybersecurity, tinkering with hardware, or exploring new tools in the tech ecosystem.

         </p>
       </div>
       <div class="stat-block">